MrCampbellICS4U/InfiniteLoopers/journal.md

 apparently swing keys are meant to be handled using [these things](https://docs.oracle.com/javase/tutorial/uiswing/misc/keybinding.html)... maybe i should switch to them

 ## jan 3 2024
 added a `PlayerInfo` type to make sharing information about players easier
+removed the badly-designed `client.Game`, putting everything in `client.Client`